Logo Copyright © 2007 NCCG - All Rights Reserved

 The Qualifications of Pastors, Deacons and Deaconesses

-Based on the studies made here an previously a better translation, based on the NIV has been made by the Church:
+Based on the studies made here an previously a better translation, based on the NIV has been made by this ministry:

 There has been much misunderstanding over the meaning of this passage both in regard to the married state of ministers and the fact that women are ministers also.